What is SOL Staking?

 If you don’t intend on selling it, you might as well earn a yield on it.

 Delegating your SOL to the decentralized network of validators doesn’t only help secure the network, but it rewards you with more SOL.
-Using Solflare wallet’s built in staking capabilities, you can earn ~7.25% annually in staking rewards with your SOL.
+Using the Solflare wallet’s built-in staking capabilities, you can earn ~7.25% annually in staking rewards with your SOL.

 Decentralized, permissionless networks like Solana need to operate with incentives.
 There’s no central intermediary making sure everything goes smoothly.
 If you weren’t incentivized to delegate, then there would be no reason to do so – similar to the fact that validators would have no reason to spend energy and computing power to validate transactions if they had no monetary incentive to do so.